 Site or Building Design Feature Points Districts in Which Option is Available Nonres./ Mixed Use Multi-Family Res.
 Other Res.
-6. ENVIRONMENTAL HEALTH Intent: Encourage the use of green building practices in the design, of land by developing sites where development is complicated by elerosion from stormwater runoff; and, improve nighttime visibility and nvironme ntal contamina 6.1 Green Building Use green building materials (recycled materials, locally-produced materials, sustainably-harvested wood, etc.) in the construction of the project.
-(2 points) 1-4 Use furniture made from recycled materials, locally-produced materials, sustainably-harvested wood, etc. in the project.
-(1 point) The floring word from a project of the project of 1-4 Use flooring made from recycled or rapidly renewable materials such as PET carpeting, bamboo, cork flooring, etc. in the project.
-(1 point) 6.2 Daylighting Incorporate daylighting strategies into the design of the project to minimize the use of artificial lighting.
-2 6.3 Light Pollution Reduction Reduce light pollution by using full cutoff exterior lighting and using downlighting only.
-2 7.
-WATER Intent: Minimize water use in buildings to reduce impacts to natura landscape irrigation. l water re sources; and, r ninimize outdoo or water use for 7.1 Water-Efficient Landscape Limit turf grass beyond base code requirements. • Single-family residential: Turf limited to 25% of landscaped area 2 7.2 Water-Efficient Plants All landscaping plants, including those on green roofs, shall be selected from a list of water-efficient vegetation maintained by the City.
+All landscaping plants, including those on green roofs, shall be selected from a list of water-efficient vegetation maintained by the City.
 The use of native plants is strongly encouraged.
-2 7.3 Landscape Irrigation System Drip irrigation systems shall be utilized for all landscape irrigation systems when irrigation is necessary.
+7.3 Landscape Irrigation System Drip irrigation systems shall be utilized for all landscape irrigation systems when irrigation is necessary.
 Drip irrigation systems must be equipped with pressure regulators, filters, and emitters.
 Each drip emitter must be rated at less than 20 gallons per hour (gph).
 1 7.4 Surface Treatments Non-turf landscaped areas must be completely covered by a two-inch-minimum layer of air- and water-permeable mulch to reduce evaporation.
 Living groundcovers qualify as mulch provided the individual plants are installed at sufficient density to assure 100 percent ground coverage at maturity.
 If a weed barrier is used beneath the mulch, it must be manufactured to be air- and water-permeable to reduce evaporation and run-off.
-1 7.5 Water-Efficient Buildings Minimize indoor water use in new buildings and buildings undergoing major renovations as part of the project through any combination of the following: 2-8

-Site or Building Design Feature Points Districts in Which Option is Available Nonres./ Mixed Use Multi-Family Res.
-Other Res.
-Use low-flow plumbing fixtures such as toilets, urinals, faucets, and showerheads.
+1 7.5 Water-Efficient Buildings Minimize indoor water use in new buildings and buildings undergoing major renovations as part of the project through any combination of the following: • Use low-flow plumbing fixtures such as toilets, urinals, faucets, and showerheads.
 (2 points) Use of hot water recirculation system.
 (Cannot be used in conjunction with tankless water heater.)
-(2 points) • Use of a tankless water heater.
+(2 points) 2-8 Use of a tankless water heater.
 (2 points) Use of a solar water heater.
 (2 points) Use of water efficient cooling technologies (such as air-cooled technologies).
 (2 points) 8.
-ADDITIONAL STRATEGIES FOR SUSTAINABILITY Intent: Implement strategies of existing above-code programs or e increase the sustainability of the project and community. xplore and l implement ne w, unique or inr ovative ways to 8.1 Above-Code Programs 10 program such as LEED, Green Globes, Energy Star, Green Building Partnership, etc. 8.2 Innovative Products or Strategies 1-25 Provide documentation of an innovative product or strategy that increases the sustainability of the project or community but is not provided in this Section.
+ADDITIONAL STRATEGIES FOR SUSTAINABILITY Intent: Implement strategies of existing above-code programs or ex increase the sustainability of the project and community. plore and implement new , unique or inn ovative ways to 8.1 Above-Code Programs 10 Design and build the project to meet the standards of an above-code program such as LEED, Green Globes, Energy Star, Green Building Partnership, etc. 8.2 Innovative Products or Strategies 1-25 Provide documentation of an innovative product or strategy that increases the sustainability of the project or community but is not provided in this Section.
 Up to five Innovative Products or Strategies may be submitted for review.
 Points awarded at the discretion of the Director based on the capacity of the proposed product or strategy to increase the sustainability of the project in any of the above categories.
-(1-5 points for each
+(1-5 points for each Innovative Strategy)

-19.10.13 Operational Performance
+Operational Performance 19.10.13